Engee documentation

 Yes

-# Specific heat ratio — specific heat capacity coefficient
+# Specific heat ratio — coefficient of specific heat capacity

 Details

-The parameter is necessary to account for heat transfer, and its value is usually between 1 and 2, depending on the properties of the gas in the chamber.
+The parameter is necessary to account for heat transfer, usually its value is between 1 and 2, depending on the properties of the gas in the chamber.

-For dry air at 20°C, the value of the adiabatic exponent for an isothermal process is 1, and for an adiabatic (and isoentropic) process it is 1.4.
+For dry air at 20 °C, the value of the adiabatic index for the isothermal process is 1, and for an adiabatic (and isentropic) process — 1.4.

 Default value